lenra-io/lenra_cli/docs/commands/index.md

+---
+description: This CLI contains many subcommands to help you doing what you need.
+---

-This cli contains many subcommands to help you doing what you need.
+This CLI contains many subcommands to help you doing what you need.

 - [new](./new.md): creates a new Lenra app project
 - [dev](./dev/index.md): starts your app in dev mode